sjliu68/Orbita-Hyperspectral-Imagery-to-Top-of-Atmosphere-Reflectance/README.md

 Such formmating is inline with Landsat-8 and Sentinel-2 to save space

-Feel free to contact me for further information: liushengjie0756@gmail.com
+Feel free to contact me for further information: liushengjie0756 [AT] gmail.com

 ## Usage